microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     ![](https://github.com/Microsoft/Windows-AppConsult-XAMLIslandsLab/raw/master/Manual/Images/DesktopBridgeNetCoreError.png)

-    The cause of the error is that, when a .NET Core application is running packaged with the Desktop Bridge, it's included as self-contained, which means that the whole .NET Core runtime is embedded with the application.
+    The error is happening because, when a .NET Core application is running packaged with the Desktop Bridge, it's included as self-contained, which means that the whole .NET Core runtime is embedded with the application.
 Thanks to this configuration, we can deploy the package on any Windows 10 machine and run it, even if it doesn't have the .NET Core runtime installed.
 However, when we package the application with the Desktop Bridge, we can't use the **Any CPU** compilation architecture, but we need to specify which runtimes we support.
 As such, we need to add this information in the **.csproj** file of our WPF project.
 4. Right click on the **ContosoExpenses** project in Solution Explorer and choose **Edit ContosoExpenses.csproj**.
 5. Add the following entry inside the **PropertyGroup** section: